 - If you suspect you don’t have enough liquid, use a mix of vinegar and water to make the brine.

 - You can also experiment with the way you cut these veggies.
-I love cutting them into rounds like these, but you could also try chopping them into sticks.
+I love cutting them into rounds like these, but you could also try chopping them into sticks- like I did when I made my carrot ginger pickle and pickled shredded carrots.

 - To make slicing the veggies easier, you can use a mandolin slicer.

 Traditional Escabeche is served as a side with almost any and all Mexican recipes.
 In my opinion, the spicy pickled carrots and other veggies taste great on tacos and in burritos and enchiladas.
-I love using them as a topping over my Air Fryer walking tacos.
+I love using them as a topping over my Air Fryer walking tacos and Mexican baked potatoes.

 These tangy and spicy veggies can also be a great topping on your breakfast toast or when teamed up with some scrambled eggs.
-I also love serving these with the classic Mexican Migas and with my tostadas, and sometimes even on my burrito bowls.
+I also love serving these with the classic Mexican Migas and with my Huevos Rancheros, and sometimes even on my burrito bowls.

 You don’t necessarily need to, but it is recommended for slightly harder veggies like cauliflower florets, carrots and radishes.
 If you prefer a bit of a crunch factor, you could totally skip that step.